zammad/zammad-admin-documentation/system/integrations/pgp/index.rst

 **How do my customers get my new key?**
    You have to provide your **public** key in advance.
-   Your customer also has to configure PGP in his email workflow and import your public key.
+   Your customer also has to configure PGP in their email workflow and import your public key.
 The other way round, you have to get the public key of your customer and have to import it to Zammad.